Roots and Radishes

 Ginger molasses cookie dough ball being rolled in coarse (turbinado) sugar in small white dish, on white marble surface

-Then, bake the cookies at 350 degrees for 11-12 minutes.
-Remove them from the oven, and allow them to cool for five minutes on the baking sheets.
-They will look very puffy and soft when you take them out of the oven, but trust -- the next five minutes on the hot pan will solidify them into dense, chewy, delicious cookies!
+1. Step 6: Remove them from the oven and allow them to cool for five minutes on the baking sheet.
+They'll look puffy and soft when you take them out of the even, but trust: they'll solidify as they cool!

 After five minutes of allowing them to cool on the pan, eat one!
 They are SO GOOD when warm.
 As for the rest, transfer them to a cooling rack to finish cooling.